Dog walks and meeting other dogs

 Understand how your dog is feeling

-In both instances, you may find that it acts more calmly in response.
+In both instances, you may find that your dog acts more calmly in response.

 If your dog is excited or frustrated due to inadequate socialisation, creating a barrier or distance between the two dogs won’t necessarily help the situation.
 In this instance, its best to reward your dog for good behaviour, but maintain distance.
 You could allow your dog to sniff where the other dog has been after it’s moved on.